 In this paper, we prove an analogue of Kodani's result for the EH-trunk.
 For this, we introduce a more constrained version of the equal-height-trunk measure, denoted EH-trunk$_{K_1=j}(L)$, which fixes the trunk of the $K_1$ component to be $j$ (a more precise definition is given in Section \ref{Sec:EHTrunk}).
 This modification is necessary due to our interest in forcing one component to meet each cross-section of the tube in a prescribed number of points.
-For example, suppose that $L=K_1\cup K_2$ is a 2-component link such that $K_1$ is the unknot.
+For example, suppose that $L=K_1\cup K_2$ is a non-split 2-component link such that $K_1$ is the unknot.
 We are interested in finding the smallest lattice tube size in which $L$ can occur as a 2SAP.
 A naive way to do so is to fit $K_1$ first in the simplest way possible and then embed $K_2$ later.
 In this paper, we show that this is not always the most efficient way.
 We also discuss cases where trying to force one component to have a certain number of local maxima can cause the need for a larger tube size.
 We achieve this by bounding EH-trunk$_{K_1=j}(L)$ in terms of the index $\sigma_2$ and the dual index $\omega_1$ for certain 2-component satellite links $L$.
 These indices arise naturally when we decompose the exterior of our satellite link along essential tori.
 Roughly speaking, we form a two component satellite link $L=K_1\cup K_2$ by taking two solid tori $V_1$ and $V_2$ and knotting them in 3-space.
 The knotted versions of $V_1$ and $V_2$ contain $K_1$ and $K_2$, respectively.
 We say $V_i$ is the companion of $K_i$.
 The index $\sigma_i$ of $K_i$ in $V_i$ is the minimal number of times that $K_i$ intersects a properly embedded meridian disk for $V_i$.
 If $V_1$ is unknotted, then $V'=\overline{S^3\setminus V_1}$ is a solid torus and the index of $V_2$ as a knot in $V'$ is the dual index $\omega_1$.